-Also in mid September 2008, several large European financial firms had to be supported through the injection of capital from governments.
+In mid-September 2008 several large European financial firms had to be supported through the injection of capital from governments.
 One of the largest European financial groups, Fortis, was taken over by the Benelux governments.
-Dexia was taken over by the governments in Belgium, France, and Luxembourg.
-In Great Britain, the government acquired controlling stakes in three of the eight largest banks.
-In Germany, the government stepped in to save the mortgage lender Hypo Real Estate and, in January 2009, it acquired 25 percent of the equity in Commerzbank, the second-largest German bank.
+Dexia was taken over by the governments in Belgium, France and Luxembourg.
+In Britain the government acquired controlling stakes in three of the eight largest banks.
+In Germany the government stepped in to save the mortgage lender Hypo Real Estate and, in January 2009, it acquired 25% of the equity in Commerzbank, the second-largest German bank.
 In Iceland, three major banks with international operations were taken over by the government.
 In December 2008, the Irish government took over one of the largest banks.
 In Denmark, seven smaller banks collapsed in the autumn of 2008.
 In Sweden, the government took control of a medium-sized investment bank.

 European governments reacted to the financial crisis through rescue packages for banks and other financial institutions.
 The first package was implemented in Ireland where all claims on the six largest Irish-owned banks became guaranteed in September 2008.
-To a varying extent, the European rescue packages included government guarantees for debt obligations; government purchases of bad or "toxic" assets from banks; government injection of capital to banks in return for direct share holdings; lending facilities for the purchase of commercial papers; and direct government purchases of assets, such as mortgage-backed securities.
+To a varying extent the European rescue packages included government guarantees for debt obligations; government purchases of bad ('toxic') assets from banks; government injection of capital to banks in return for direct share holdings; lending facilities for the purchase of commercial papers; and direct government purchases of assets, e.g. mortgage-backed securities.

-During 2008 and 2009, European banks were hit increasingly by losses originating in Europe, and this trend is expected to continue.
-First, in many European countries, real estate prices had risen to levels that appeared incompatible with long-term equilibrium already in 2007.
-Table 1 shows that housing price increases in, for example, the United Kingdom (UK), Spain, and the Nordic countries have been even steeper than in the United States.
-Second, losses of bank-subsidiaries in Eastern Europe are expected to increase.3 Third, a number of large European corporations have been the target of private equity funds and, thereby have become highly leveraged.
+During 2008 and 2009 European banks were and are expected to be hit increasingly by losses originating in Europe.
+First, in many European countries real estate prices had risen to levels which appeared incompatible with long-term equilibrium already in 2007.
+Table 1 shows that housing price increases in, for example, the United Kingdom, Spain and the Nordic countries have been even steeper than in the United States.
+Second, losses of bank-subsidiaries in Eastern Europe are expected to increase.3 Third, a number of large European corporations have been the target of private equity funds and, thereby become highly leveraged.
+Finally, a bubble in commercial real estate appears to have developed in several European countries.
+In 2007 prices on commercial real estate had risen to record levels in Denmark and Ireland.
+France, Netherlands and Spain have also experienced big price increases on commercial real estate.4